NEW! Submit a video with your saxophone questions and get a video response from the teacher. Learn more here.

 This is a poofy piece of cleaning cloth attached to a weighted ribbon.
 Lesson 4 of our Saxophone Fundamentals Class shows you how to use this.

-This is included with almost all saxophones.
+This is included with almost all saxophones, but if not, you'll need to buy one.
 It protects the octave key post when your saxophone is in the case (place the end cap in the end of the saxophone before you put it away).

-The Key Leaves Gap Cap is our recommended product, as this will have the most universal fit and allows for air flow which supports saxophone maintenance.
+At this time, the Key Leaves Gap Cap is our recommended product, as this will have the most universal and safe fit (and vents air for better key pad health).